AdrianAg321/cs499-eportfolio/README.md

 ## Overview

-Together, these artifacts and narratives illustrate my ability to design and enhance software systems, implement efficient algorithms, work with database-driven applications, and communicate technical concepts clearly and professionally.
+These artifacts and narratives illustrate my ability to design and enhance software systems, implement efficient algorithms, work with database-driven applications, and communicate technical concepts clearly and professionally.
 This ePortfolio represents the culmination of my computer science studies and my readiness for professional practice in the field.